TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Ouput-signoff.md

 Due to the amplifier being able to supply a continuous power of 1.4 - 2.5W [1], an appropriate speaker must be selected so that the amplifier has enough power to drive it.
 A good rule of thumb is to have the amplifier used have an output power 1.5-2 times higher than the speakers power rating.
 With this in mind, the speaker that is used should have a power rating of 2 watts or less.
 This ensures that the amplifier will be able to consistently drive the speaker with enough power, even if there are slight fluctuations in the system.

 ### 7) Output system shall extend a maximum of 0.5 meters from the wall |Origin: Ethics and system delay|
+To satisfy the ethical constraints of movement impedence and reduce delay as much as possible in the system, the speaker will extend a maximum of 0.5 meters from the wall.
+This distance will likely be less but this constraint is set to make sure that the speaker is never in the way of individuals within the room.
+This distance constraint is also necessary due to the delay associated with the speed of sound and distance of the speaker from the sound source.
+The speaker cannot have too much delay else the anti-noise will not be in sync with outside noise.

 ### 8) Output system shall have a maximum delay of 1.4ms |Origin: Device specifications and goal of system|
 ## Buildable schematic

 <img width="1041" alt="Screen Shot 2023-04-24 at 4 18 06 PM" src="https://user-images.githubusercontent.com/123997954/234119103-fb11acdf-1e73-4771-b829-b34daec56d0b.png">

 ### **Figure 3: pmodAMP2 connected to speaker with appropriate specifications**